jeanbernard/Calcula_Tu_Salario/README.md

 * Clone the repo and open the .xcodeproj file in Xcode 7.
 * Checkout from Xcode 7 also works.
 * Unit tests can be run manually from inside Xcode.
-It'll even show you the current code coverage (currently stands at 78%! 😎)
+It'll even show you the current code coverage 😎.
 * I decided to use MVVM as opposed to the traditional MVC 🤓.
 For more info on MVVM: http://artsy.github.io/blog/2015/09/24/mvvm-in-swift/
 * I follow this style guide for organizing my Swift code https://github.com/raywenderlich/swift-style-guide
 * TDD is the almighty God 😇.
 If you want to contribute, you must appease the TDD God with unit tests.